RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Data availabilty

-Use the information contained in the database of annual environmental declarations (MUD) submitted by obligated entities pursuant to current legislation (not accessible to the public).
+Use the information contained in the database of annual environmental declarations (MUD) carried out by obliged entities under current legislation (not accessible to the public).

 Spatial coverage